Mindflash/koa-lambda-scaffold/README.md

 # koa-lambda-scaffold
-Basic example of Koa, transpiled via Babel, and deployed to Lambda.
-Also allows running the service locally for convenient dev experience.
+Basic example of Koa, transpiled via Babel, and deployed to Lambda running Node 6.
+Also allows running the service locally for convenient dev experience on Node 8.

 `npm run create` Sets everything in Lambda and AWS Api Gateway and does an initial deploy to `latest`.